Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 ![LPIC2 Post](/assets/images/lpic2/blacklist.png)
  **Figure 61** blacklist.conf file.

-In my case you can see that in the blacklist I have the eepro100 module which mean that if Ethernet card plug in, do not use that old driver, so that is the purpose of that blacklist.
+In my case you can see that in the blacklist I have the eepro100 module which mean that if Ethernet card plug in, do not use that old driver, so that is the purpose of that blacklist, you can find that file in the following path: */boot/etc/modprobe.d/blacklist.conf*.

+**Please note**: if you need to find some file that you don't know what is path you can always run `find / | grep <string>` which the string stand for what you search.

 Now let's say that we want to compile our own kernel so that our kernel will be the latest kernel that can be found in the [linux kernel archive](https://www.kernel.org/).

 In the reality, if you asking why you ever customize you own kernel, it can be because you have some old linux system that used for just one purpose like FTP server or somthing like that, in that case you may want to compile kernel without any modules that you know you probably won't be in use.

-So first of all, I will display here the compilation and install of new kernel on my kali linux which is virtual machine that I use a lot, you can read more about that in my other PWK post.
+So first of all, I will display here the compilation process and installation of new kernel on my kali linux which is virtual machine that I use a lot, you can read more about that in my other PWK post.
 My current kernel version are 5.2.0 and I am going to compile kernel 5.4.3 which is that latest version in the kernel archive at this writing time.

 We need to use the */usr/src/* directory as our kernel, so after we download the source code and decompress it we need to create kernel folder or at least make symbol link to the kernel folder named kernel.
 After we download the kernel file from the kernel archive we can extract it by using the `tar` command.